giotto-ai/time_series_energy_demand/README.md

 # Predicting ....

 ## What is it?
-This repository contains the code for the blog post 'TITLE HERE' [LINK HERE] where we use the time series library giotto-time [LINK HERE] to predict the export volumes
+This repository contains the code for the blog post 'TITLE HERE' [LINK HERE] where we use the Python time series library giotto-time [LINK HERE] to predict the export volumes using a generalized autoregression model.

 ## Getting started
 You want to dive right in?
 The easiest way to get started is to create a conda environment as follows: